 In some municipalities, local bylaws allow snowmobiles, ATVs and golf carts to be operated on the street.

 Sharing the road with school buses

 School bus drivers have a difficult job.
 There are plenty of distractions inside the bus.
 Knowing this, you should make extra allowances, and be aware of the possibility that the bus driver may not see you or your signals.
 Rear-end collisions are the most frequent type of crash involving school buses and are usually caused by another driver failing to stop while the bus is loading or unloading passengers.

-When approaching a school bus, begin to slow down as soon as the flashing red stop lamps come on, so the bus driver can see that you are going to stop.
-If you are behind the bus you may not pass once the flashing lights are activated.
-If you are approaching the bus from the opposite direction and you are too close to stop, you may pass the bus if you do so before the stop arm is extended.
+When approaching a school bus, if you see amber flashing lights, slow down and proceed with caution.
+If the red flashing lights are activated, you must come to a complete stop.
+If you are approaching the bus from the opposite direction on an undivided highway, you must also stop.
 The single greatest threat to the safety of children who ride school buses is motorists who pass the bus when children are loading or unloading.